andreasmhallberg/readingnotes/Meiseles, 1977. Restitution of ‘word-endings’ in Modern Literary Arabic.md

 - "Regeneration" of case system.
 Stylistic and not syntactic.
 179

-- Arabs cannot use icraab in fluent speech.
+- Arabs cannot use *iʿrāb* in fluent speech.
 180

-- Correct icraab first minutes of speech.
+- Correct *iʿrāb* first minutes of speech.
 Then more mixed ways of speaking.
 180

 - Two possible situations:
   1. speaker knows the ending and then he pronounces it.